 - 1. Go to the desktop. - 2.
-Right-click the taskbar and select Properties from the menu that opens. - 3.
+Tap and hold the taskbar until you see the square outline.
+Select Properties from the menu that opens when you remove your finger. - 3.
 From the Navigation tab, check List desktop apps first in the Apps view when it's sorted by category.